HomeContactBlogAbout usLinks

 English Electric Canberra WK163 B2-6 repaint

-Andy Rake, the pilot for this trip ferried 163 over to RAF Wyton, which was Classic Aviation's maintenance base at the time, where she was duly parked in number 2 hangar.
-Classic Aviation's dedicated team set about the necessary engineering work on the Aircraft, including fitting a new perspex nose assembly.
-Stuart Ross proceeded to rub down, mask up and respray the Aircraft, almost single-handedly (a major project).
-Michael Murrey, a local sign writer proceeded to paint the Scorpions on both side of the Aircrafts nose, which completed the paint scheme which the Aircraft was finished in 40 years previously.
-The Aircraft was duly towed from the hangar and Dave Piper, the pilot and Dusty Miller, the navigator flew the Aircraft for an air test, ready for the first air display of the season at the Duxford Airfield in Cambridgeshire.
+Andy Rake (the pilot for this trip) ferried 163 over to RAF Wyton which was Classic Aviation's maintenance base at the time, where she was duly parked in No. 2 hangar.
+Classic Aviation's dedicated team set about the necessary engineering work on the aircraft, including fitting a new perspex nose assembly.
+Stuart Ross proceeded to rub down, mask up and respray the aircraft, almost single-handedly (a major project).
+Michael Murrey (a local sign writer) proceeded to paint the scorpions on both side of the aircrafts nose, which completed the paint scheme which the aircraft was finished in forty years previously.
+The aircraft was duly towed from the hangar and Dave Piper (the pilot) and Dusty Miller (the navigator) flew the aircraft for an air test, ready for the first air display of the season at the Duxford Airfield in Cambridgeshire.

 Images courtesy of Chris Cannon